Megalex42/EV-Nova-on-Steam-Deck/README.md

 * Game Options >
 - Executable: Browse to "EV Nova.exe"
-- Working directory: Important, this should be the same folder as "EV Nova.exe"
+- Working directory: **Important**, this should be the same folder as "EV Nova.exe", otherwise it will say "Plug-Ins folder not found"
 - Wine prefix: Any folder where to store ~700mb of wine prefix files.
+You will never have to go into this folder.

 * Click Save